SubZero30/MyersBriggs-Personality-Detection/README.md

 <li> Run project_run.py </li>
 </ul>

-For more details, please reach out to me at sumedh.khodke@gmail.com
+As part of the NDA, this repo is just a prototype and some of the code and data has been obfuscated.
+If you wish to collaborate, please reach out to me at sumedh.khodke@gmail.com